visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SetViewCurve(ViewCurveAttributes) -> integer
   SetView2D(View2DAttributes) -> integer
-  SetView3D(View3DAttributes) -> integer
-  SetViewAxisArray(ViewAxisArrayAttributes) -> integer

-view : type
+view : ViewAttributes object
     A ViewAttributes object containing the view.

-return value : integer
+return type : CLI_return_t
     All functions returns 1 on success and 0 on failure.